leandroroser/rustin15/README.md

 it's actually a macro that expands into a call to a function at compile time.
 ```

-what is that unwrap method?
+What is that unwrap method for?

 ```
 In Rust, unwrap() is a method that's used to extract